chris-peterson/pwsh-gitlab/README.md

 `-WhatIf` : For mutable operations (or for some complex query operations), gives a preview of what actions would be taken.

+`-Follow` : For operations that create a resource, follow the the URL after creation

 ## Global Behaviors

 If invoking commands from within a git repository, `.` can be used for `ProjectId` / `BranchName` to use the local context.